If you love a lake vacation, you probably already know that proper planning can be the difference between stress-free fun and all-out chaos.

 Of course, nights on the lake can get chilly so be sure to pack a sweatshirt or jacket, too, if you’ll be outdoors.

 In regard to what women should wear at the lake (and men, too, for that matter), it’s critical to bring a hat or visor (preferably with UPF protection) to shield your face from the harmful effects of the sun.
 Above all, remember that water reflects the sun’s rays, making a hat even more important.

 Finally, once you have everything packed, load up your gear and luggage into a handy rooftop cargo carrier.
 Then you’ll be ready to head out on your epic lake vacation!

-How to plan a lake vacation conclusion
+Conclusion: How to plan the best lake vacation

 A lake getaway is one of the best vacations you can have, packed with fun for the whole family.
 In summary, advanced planning is key so be sure to book your hotel / vacation rental, boat rentals and equipment rentals in advance, make your lake meal plans and dining reservations, and get started early on packing.